 Headache is one of the most frequent complaints of patients seen in the outpatient clinic.
-Pain perception changes with age and differs in very young and very old patients.
-However, this study was conducted in the young population, so the responses were recorded accordingly.
-The analysis yielded a 100% response rate, with 500 respondents, of whom 69.4% were female, and 30.6% were male, representing the adult sample population of Karachi.
-98.4% of the study population experienced a headache in their lifetime, which corresponds with a study that revealed a range of 64% to 77% of individuals having had a headache at some point in their lives8.
-The frequency of headache episodes reported is 93.4%, with 40.2% of them experiencing it twice a month, which agrees with the review conducted in 20228.
-It also aligned with the study conducted on Iranian students, which revealed that only 7.5% of the subjects spent fewer than 3 days a week without headache9.
+Pain perception changes with age and is different in very young and very old patients, but this was conducted in the young population, so the responses were recorded accordingly.
+The study response resulted in 100%, and among 500 respondents, 69.4% were female, and 30.6% were males of an adult sample population of Karachi.
+98.4% of the study population experienced a headache in their lifetime, which corresponded with a study that revealed that between 64 and 77% of individuals had had a headache at some point in their life.
+The frequency related to the headache episodes revealed is 93.4% once in the last three months, and 40.2% of them have experienced it twice monthly, which agrees with the review conducted in 2022.
+It also aligned with the study conducted on Iranian students, which revealed that only 7.5% of the subjects spent fewer than 3 days a week without headache.

-The study population reported anxiety or Stress (64%) as the common factor for the aggravation of the primary headache, while 61.4%people experienced too little Sleep as their primitive aggravating factor of headache.
+The study population reported anxiety or Stress (64%) as the common factor for the aggravation of the primary headache, while 61.4% people experienced too little Sleep as their primitive aggravating factor of headache.
 That is in agreement with a study conducted in Malaysia, which revealed the most common trigger factors for migraines and TTHs were sunlight, sleep deprivation and Stress.
-Although ethnic variations played a vital role in the aggravation, the focus of our study was not on ethnicity.
-Another study by Zivadinov R et al. 11 revealed that the most common trigger factors for TTHs were sleep deprivation, Stress, and weather changes.
-In addition, the most common trigger factors for migraines in previous studies were Stress, sleep deprivation and weather changes.
+Although the ethnic variations played a vital role in the aggravation, the focus of our study was other than ethnicity10.
+Another study by Zivadinov R et al. 11 revealed that the most common trigger factors for TTHs were sleep deprivation, Stress and change in weather.
+In addition, the most common trigger factors for migraines in previous studies were stress, sleep deprivation and changes in weather.